-Nick Jonas And Priyanka Chopra Set To "Get Engaged Soon"
+Nick Jonas And Priyanka Chopra Could Be Getting Married VERY Soon!

-Reports say that Nick Jonas is set to marry actress Priyanka Chopra, after the pair were spotted wearing similar gold bands.
+Reports say that Nick Jonas is set to marry actress Priyanka Chopra after they apparently got engaged while in London.

-After the news broke that Sam Smith and Brandon Flynn had broken up, we were concerned that there was no love left in the world...
-Until it was reported that Nick Jonas and Priyanka Chopra are set to tie the knot soon.

-Fans spotted the pair wearing matching gold rings, while in Mumbai, which some thought to be commitment bands.
+Guys, you might need to buy a new hat if rumours are to be believed - Nick Jonas and Priyanka Chopra are apparently going to tie the knot... in DECEMBER!

 > WATCH: You'll 100% Head Bang When Jack Black And Nick Jonas Perform Their Own Version Of 'Tribute'